Modern Makers 2020

 Watch a video about Amanda’s process: https://vimeo.com/88595626

-Modern Makers 2020 is funded by The Holywood Trust, William Grant Foundation and Creative Scotland.
+Modern Makers 2020 was funded by The Holywood Trust, William Grant Foundation and Creative Scotland.